 Source: Simply Accessible

-Restaurant websites should absolutely be accessible to all – especially to the blind, who have difficulty cooking.
-They need to be given access to the menu, address and phone number in a format that they can understand.
+Restaurant websites should absolutely be accessible to all – especially to those like the blind, who have difficulty cooking.
+The website development plan needs to take into consideration persons who need to be given access to the menu, address and phone number in a format that they can understand.

 Are there some items that you can’t or shouldn’t use on a website?